vtex/react-hook-form-jsonschema/README.md

 Returns an object with the following fields, besides the common one's:

-- `getItems()`: use this to get all the values that are possible to be in the radio buttons
+- `getItems()`: use this to get which values should be listed inside the radio input fields.
+This function derives the items by the defined type and properties inside the JSON Schema and returns all the required items to comply with the definition.
 - `getItemInputProps(index)`: use this with the spread operator inside an `<input>` tag and get the benefit of the validator, id field, name and an associated label with it for the item in the specified index from `getItems()`
 - `getItemLabelProps(index)`: the label props related to the input at the specified index from `getItems()`